-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.

-To help reduce your chance of hypokalemia:
+To help lower the risk of hypokalemia:

-American Association of Clinical Endocrinologists
+The American Association of Clinical Endocrinologists

 Family Doctor—American Academy of Family Physicians